Gauges in IndiaOn this page

 Broad Gauge - 5'6" (1676mm)

-This is now found all over the country, and all major passenger and freight routes are now broad gauge.
+This is the primary gauge on IR.
+All major passenger and freight routes are now broad gauge.
 This is the widest gauge in regular use anywhere in the world.
 (In the past, though, an 8' gauge was used in Oregon, USA, and a 7'¼" gauge was used for the Great Western Railway in the UK.)
 Outside India, the 5'6" gauge is found in Pakistan, a spur from Pakistan into Iran, Sri Lanka, Bangladesh, Argentina, Chile, and the BART rapid transit system in the USA.
 The decision to use a gauge wider than the one in use in Great Britain was made with an eye towards economies in freight movement, and also to ensure stability in the face of Indian weather and the perceived threat of cyclonic winds.

 Meter Gauge - 1m

-This is still found in a lot of places, despite the push to convert everything to broad gauge.
-It is said that this gauge was chosen by Lord Mayo (then Viceroy of India) based on calculations to allow 4 persons to sit comfortably abreast — it would have been 3'3" except that there was then a push to move to the metric system and so the gauge became 1m.
-The first MG line was built in 1872 from Delhi to Farukh Nagar (??).
-Interestingly, the metric system was not after all adopted until nearly a century later, so the gauge was the only thing in India that was 'metric' for a very long time.
+It is said that this gauge was chosen by Lord Mayo (then Viceroy of India) based on calculations to allow 4 persons to sit comfortably abreast — it would have been 3ft 3in except that there was then a push to move to the metric system and so the gauge became 1m.
+The first MG line was built in 1872 from Delhi to Farukh Nagar.
+Interestingly, the metric system was not after all adopted until nearly a century later, so the gauge was the only thing in India that was ‘metric’ for a very long time.

-In 1994, the gauge conversion of the Secunderabad – Mahboobnagar broke an important MG freight route connecting the northern and southern MG networks.
-Then in 1995, the gauge conversion work on the Purna – Mudkhed section completely broke the north–south connections of the MG network.
-(This has also left [1/01] an isolated MG spur from Secunderabad to Mudkhed.
-The Secunderabad-Jaipur Exp. runs in 3 portions, an MG one from Secunderabad to Mudkhed, a BG portion from Mudkhed to Purna, and a final MG portion from Purna.)
-In 2004, work began on the BG conversion of the Purna-Akola section (then planned to be completed by 2006-2007).
-[1/06] As a result of the conversion work in progress, in early 2006 the longest MG section in India was probably Purna - Akola - Khandwa - Mhow - Ratlam - Ajmer - Jaipur - Rewari.
-[11/06] Ajmer - Ratlam gauge conversion is scheduled to be done by March 2007 and the Purna-Hingoli section will be closed from Dec.
-15, 2006.
-Ratlam - Khandwa gauge conversion has not yet been scheduled.
-The Purna-Hingoli-Akola section was re-opened as a BG line on Nov.
+In 1994, the gauge conversion of the Secunderabad - Mahboobnagar section broke an important MG freight route connecting the northern and southern MG networks.
+Then in 1995, the gauge conversion work on the Purna - Mudkhed section completely broke the north-south connections of the MG network.
+In 2001, this meant that the Secunderabad-Jaipur Exp. ran in 3 portions.
+An MG one from Secunderabad to Mudkhed, a BG portion from Mudkhed to Purna, and a final MG portion from Purna.
+In 2004, work began on the BG conversion of the Purna - Akola section, with eventual completion and opening of the line as BG on Nov.
 12, 2008.

 There are many sections which were converted from BG to MG, and then back again to BG (Guntakal-Bellary, Haldibari-Raninagar, etc.) and if one probes the evolution of some lines, even more tortured multiple conversion histories may be found.

-New MG Lines Despite the Unigauge policy, there are some rare instances of new meter gauge lines or extensions having been constructed recently in the north-east, the most prominent example being the Agartala-Dharmanagar network.
-Examples include Dharmanagar - Kumarghat was built in 1986-1990, Silchar - Jiribam in 1990, Lala Bazar - Bhairabi in 1988-1991, Balipara - Bhalukpong in 1989-1990.
+Despite the Unigauge policy, there are some rare instances of new meter gauge lines or extensions having been constructed recently in the north-east, the most prominent being the Agartala-Dharmanagar line.
+Other examples: Dharmanagar - Kumarghat was built in 1986-1990, Silchar - Jiribam in 1990, Lala Bazar - Bhairabi in 1988-1991, Balipara - Bhalukpong in 1989-1990.

 Narrow Gauge - 2'6" (762mm)